kovidgoyal/calibre/manual/conversion.rst

     two.cbz
     three.cbz

-calibre will automatically convert this .cbc file into a ebook with a Table of Contents pointing to each entry in comics.txt.
+calibre will automatically convert this .cbc file into a e-book with a Table of Contents pointing to each entry in comics.txt.

 EPUB advanced formatting demo